Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Unmanned Aerial Systems Security Act

-Creates comprehensive security requirements for government drone procurement and use.
-Classifies drones into three tiers with different security requirements.
-Prohibits government agencies from using drones from manufacturers in 'countries of concern.'
-Requires Department of Transportation to identify sensitive locations and mandates geofencing.
-Makes it a Class A misdemeanor for flight mapping software providers to allow users to fly over sensitive locations without authorization or for users to operate non-mapping-software drones over sensitive locations without permission.
+Creates comprehensive security framework for government drone procurement and use.
+Establishes three tiers of drone classification with escalating security requirements.
+Prohibits government agencies from purchasing, acquiring, or using drones from manufacturers domiciled in 'countries of concern' or companies owned/controlled by such countries.
+Requires Department of Transportation to identify sensitive installation coordinates and mandates flight-mapping software providers to geofence sensitive locations.
+Makes it Class A misdemeanor for flight-mapping providers to allow users to fly over sensitive locations without authorization or for non-authorized users to fly over sensitive locations without permission.
+Creates Unmanned Aerial Systems Security Reimbursement Fund.
+Effective January 1, 2026.

 Last action: February 7, 2025